CeeThinwa/BTS-Continuous-Learning/book/NLP-experiences.md

 (NLP-experience)=
 # My NLP Experiences

+The first unstructured data that I ventured to use for a data science project was text.

 ## My first experience - handling Amazon Alexa data

 Looking for data science work armed with a theoretical foundation